Until We Have Faces: Critical

 Sputnikmusic's staff reviewer Jared Ponton said, "[this] is that mid-career mainstream rock album that is bound to keep Red alive financially but will aggravate critics and fans, to an extent.
 The band is recycling itself, not just the elements of its sound, which is welcome and expected, but in the area of its songwriting.
 Nearly half or more of Until We Have Faces sounds tired and generic, which is something Red fans are not used to when it comes to the band's albums."

 Bracket and Bracket's Kyzer Davis said, "[this album contains] Epic rhythm guitars and purely amazing instrumentals including pianos, violins, synths and the distinct Red yell that the lead singers does.
 This was an amazing album just like the first two.
 If you have never heard Red I suggest getting this album or any of their albums because you will be amazed that every song is composed very well.
 A band that can write well rounded songs is hard to find and Red sure know how to do just that.
 I recommend it, Go now, get this!"

 The guitarist John Petrucci from the band Dream Theater has considered this album the best album of the year 2011.

 Track listing

 Music videos

 On April 25, 2011, Red started shooting for the music video "Feed the Machine".
 Fans were asked to come as extras for a scene in the video.
 The second music video, "Lie to Me" was shot the following day.
 Both videos were produced by Dan Atchison and directed by The Erwin Brothers.
 "Feed the Machine" was released on June 6, 2011.
 RED posted clips from the "Feed the Machine" video on their Facebook and YouTube pages before it was released.
 The music video for "Lie to Me (Denial)" was premiered on July 7, 2011, on Noisecreep.
 Red announced that they would be making a music video for "Not Alone" using fan submissions of how the song has impacted their life or a life of someone they know.

+Until We Have Faces: Live and Unplugged

+Until We Have Faces: Live and Unplugged is the first live album by American Christian rock band Red, released on December 2, 2022.
+The album was performed and recorded in front of a live audience earlier the same year (who can be heard applauding in the tracks).
+It is also the band's first album with drummer Brian Medeiros.

+Track listing

 Personnel

 Information gathered from the digital Until We Have Faces extended booklet.